4dn-dcic/utils/docs/source/dcicutils.rst

 Note that JH utils is excluded due to side-effects of importing the module.
 See the source file for details.

+Note also that although the modules named ``base`` and ``env_base`` are documented here, they are considered internals for the implementation of ``dcicutils`` and should not be relied upon by other libraries outside of that scope.

 base
 ^^^^